The RaceRunning (also known as Frame Running)

-In the RaceRunning Classification, athletes with severe athetoid, spastic, ataxic dystonic, or mixed quadriplegia are in this class.
+In the RaceRunning Classification, athletes with severe athetoid, spastic, ataxic dystonic, or mixed quadriplegia are in class 2.

 1. Spasticity, athetosis, ataxia, dystonia, or weakness limits active pushing movements of the lower extremities.